 You might have noticed that some apps have green circles in the middle.
 It indicates that these apps are already installed on the system.

 Here are some main features of App Grid:

 - Much lighter than default Ubuntu Software Center

-- Discover new apps, view screenshots, read description and review
+- Discover new apps, view screenshots, read description

 - Search, filter and sort for the apps